CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 ### Fatal Injury

-–4 dice to all dice checks, gains [Incapacitated](./Conditions.md#incapacitated) condition, and will die very soon if untreated.
+-4d to STR/RFX/INT governed Dice Pools.
+Gains the [Incapacitated](./Conditions.md#incapacitated) condition and will die very soon if untreated.

 ### Dismember